 1. To improve CRO, marketers will be even more focused on quantitative as well as collaborative approaches

-Hard data has driven business intelligence and marketing for decades, but many of its intricacies have been tricky to implement when it comes to web design and other digital markets.
+Hard data has driven business intelligence and marketing for decades.
+Many of its intricacies have been tricky to implement when it comes to web design and other digital markets.

 More importantly, we predict that unified testing and research methods, as well as CRO best practices, will gain decisive traction.
 As more conversion studies emerge and the industry gets smarter about itself, experts are beginning to agree on what works and what doesn’t—and how to proceed from there.

 CRO experts will work towards making their data both more understandable and actionable.
-Better data discovery and visualization tools will be key here, but we also believe that Data Quality Management (giving priority to certain processes rather than seeing all data as equally relevant) will come into play.
+Better data discovery and visualization tools will be fundamental here.
+But we do believe that Data Quality Management (giving priority to specific processes rather than seeing all data as equally relevant) will also come into play.
 Furthermore, CRO data will become increasingly shared across the organization, enabling better and more collaboration between sales/marketing stakeholders and CRO practitioners in return.

 2. More interactivity with users and personalized experiences will help improve CRO